Skip to Content

 Gitlab will execute all steps in each stage and then move on to the next stage.
 Through options you can override this behavior and build in any order (and specify dependencies between stages as well).

-The full reference of gitlab ci file can be found here (opens in a new tab).
+The full reference of gitlab ci file can be found here.

 Pipeline Configuration